pinellolab/STREAM/README.md

 $ docker run  -v ${PWD}:/data -w /data  pinellolab/stream --atac --atac_counts count_file.tsv.gz --atac_samples sample_file.tsv.gz --atac_regions region_file.bed.gz -l cell_label.tsv.gz -c cell_label_color.tsv.gz --lle_components 4
 ```

-This command may take a couple of hours with a modest machine because the conversion from counts to k-mer z-score is time-consuming.
-Therefore STREAM also provides the option to take as input a precomputed z-score file.
+**The above command may take a couple of hours with a modest machine because the conversion from counts to k-mer z-score is time-consuming.** Therefore STREAM also provides the option to take as input a precomputed z-score file.

 First, the z-score file can be obtained with the following command (add **--atac_zscore**):